 The most urgent needs are for food, income and healthcare.

-Our supportive and comprehensive teaching programme is based on the Aistear curriculum and its four principles of Communication, Exploring & Thinking, Wellbeing & Identity, and Belonging.
-This has been highly effective in imparting not just academic ability but also the confidence, life skills and sense of community in the children.
+Our Pre School Teaching Programme is based on the Aistear curriculum framework and its four principles of Communication, Exploring & Thinking, Wellbeing & Identity, and Belonging.
+This has been highly effective in supporting and expanding academic ability as well as confidence, life skills and a sense of community in the children.